| Glossary of PA Terms - E

 or to activate or switch on such a source so as

-cause electrical power to flow or to be available.
+to flow or to become available.

 In particular, to connect a